 March 22 to May 20, 2012

-This work, which Aitken considers “a reflection of contemporary reality,” will alter the relationship between the museum building and its urban environment.
-“The building is at times emphasized and at times disappears completely into the content of the artwork,” he writes.
-At these latter moments, the structure recedes into cinematic space, rotating, rising and evolving into new forms.
+This work, which Aitken considers “a reflection of contemporary reality,” altered the relationship between the museum building and its urban environment.
+“The building is at times emphasized and at times disappears completely into the content of the artwork,” he wrote.
+At these latter moments, the structure receded into cinematic space, rotating, rising and evolving into new forms.

 Doug Aitken, SONG 1, 2012.
 Joseph H. Hirshhorn Bequest Fund and Anonymous Gift, 2012, dedicated in honor of Kerry Brougher’s service to the Hirshhorn Museum and Sculpture Garden (2000–2014), 2014.

 Doug Aitken: SONG 1 was organized by the Hirshhorn Museum and Sculpture Garden, Smithsonian Institution.
 Artwork courtesy 303 Gallery, New York; Galerie Eva Presenhuber, Zürich; Victoria Miro Gallery, London; and Regen Projects, Los Angeles.
 The installation was generously supported by YoungArts, the core program of the National Foundation for Advancement in the Arts, and the Hirshhorn Collections Fund.
 Photo © Frederick Charles, fcharles.com.